Advertisement

 Bladder and bowel dysfunction are common in MS. If you have a frequent and urgent need to go, long bouts of continuous sleep can feel impossible.

-However, limiting caffeine and alcohol intake, not smoking, avoiding greasy foods, and not eating or drinking anything within a couple of hours of bedtime can all help, Sachdeva says.
+Limiting caffeine and alcohol intake, not smoking, avoiding greasy foods, and not eating or drinking anything within a couple of hours of bedtime can all help, Sachdeva says.
+There are also exercises to strengthen your bladder and improve bladder control

 They can help identify food intolerances, underlying digestive issues, and help you with methods to fully empty your bladder and bowels when you use the restroom, he says.